spatialaudio/sciopy/README.md

 ## Run Example Script

-For a single measurement, you can simply run the `measurement.py` script using the command:
+For a single measurement, you can simply run the `example` scripts using the command:

     python measurement_n_el_16.py